crocodile/smart-snippets/README.md

    dave t [tag]
 ```

-## Show me all snippets as a csv file ##
+## Show me all snippets in a csv file ##
-(This will attempt to open a csv file with the application associated with it on your computer.)
+(This will attempt to open the csv file containing the snippets with the application associated with it on your computer.)
 ```shell
    dave show
 ```